 Latest articles on investing in gold

 Asset allocation is at least as important as individual share selection.
 So where should you be putting your money?
-We give our monthly view on the major asset classes.
+Here’s May’s take on the major asset classes.